JakubBrom/SEBCS/help/source/SEBCSlib.rst

 Documentation of SEBCS methods library
 ======================================

-SEBCS library includes some usable functions:-)
+SEBCS_lib is a library of SEBCS software (Brom 2020) designed for geographical and remote sensing purposes, mainly for analysis of energy balance of the surface.

-.. automodule:: scripts.SEBCS_lib
+.. automodule:: SEBCS_lib
     :members: